NEW FOREST PONY BREEDING AND CATTLE SOCIETY

 - free from clinical signs of contagious or infectious disease.

-- free from clinical signs of any of the following – bone spavin, cataract, defective genital organs (including rotation of the testicles), navicular, parrot mouth, ringbone, sidebone, stringhalt, luxation or subluxation of the patella, roaring, whistling, shivering, sweet itch, sarcoids, inguinal & umbilical hernia.
+- free from clinical signs of any of the following – bone spavin, cataract, defective genital organs (including rotation of the testicles), navicular, malformation of the mouth, ringbone, sidebone, stringhalt, luxation or subluxation of the patella, roaring, whistling, shivering, sweet itch, sarcoids, inguinal & umbilical hernia.

 - free from clinical signs of broken wind.